On the Equivalence of Zero-Sum Games and Conic Programs

-In this paper, we prove the \textit{almost equivalence} between two-player zero-sum games and conic linear programming problems in reflexive Banach spaces\footnote{The term ``almost" here is inspired by the one originally ascribed to Dantzig \cite{dantzig1951proof}, but it has a different interpretation, as it will shortly be seen, and should therefore not be identified with it.}.
-This represents an extension of the previous works of von Neumann \cite{VonNeumann1944-VONTOG-4}, Dantzig \cite{dantzig1951proof, dantzig2016linear}, Adler \cite{adler2013equivalence}, and von Stengel \cite{von2024zero}, who separately showed the equivalence in the case where the strategy spaces are defined over $\mathbb{R}^n$.
-The need for extending the structural connection between the two fundamental theorems to more general strategy spaces is precisely summarized in the following three concerns originally raised by Kuhn and Tucker in the preface of \cite{kuhn1953contributions}, regarding infinite\footnote{With respect to the number of strategies of each player, and not the number of stages of the game.} games: (5) \textit{To find structural theorems for the solutions of comprehensive categories of infinite games, which go beyond the polynomial-like games.} (6) \textit{How does one select the best from among the optimal strategies in the case of infinite games?} (7) \textit{To find a computational technique of general applicability for zero-sum two-person games with infinite sets of strategies.
+Given these results the following question naturally arises: \textit{Can this relation between the two fundamental theorems be extended to a more generic class of games?} The only work we are aware of that addresses this question is that of Ickstadt et al. \cite{ickstadt2024semidefinite}, where Dantzig's aforestated results are generalized to the semidefinite setting.
+The latter question is strongly tied to the problem of finding exact, or even approximate, Nash equilibria in more complicated two-player zero-sum games, such as in games where both players have an infinite number of (pure) strategies.
+In fact, the need for extending the structural connection between the minimax theorem and strong duality to more general strategy spaces is precisely summarized in the following three concerns originally raised by Kuhn and Tucker in the preface of \cite{kuhn1953contributions}, regarding infinite (with respect to the number of strategies) and polynomial-like games \cite{dresher1950polynomial}, and which remain only partially resolved to this day:\quad (5) \textit{To find structural theorems for the solutions of comprehensive categories of infinite games, which go beyond the polynomial-like games.} (6) \textit{How does one select the best from among the optimal strategies in the case of infinite games?} (7) \textit{To find a computational technique of general applicability for zero-sum two-person games with infinite sets of strategies.
 A constructive method for obtaining the optimal strategies for polynomial-like games or some large class of non-trivial continuous games would constitute a considerable contribution to this problem.}